LTW85/Etherium-Forecast-Project/README.md

 **Step 1:** A .yaml file containing a workflow procedure is executed on a schedule - currently once a day.

-**Step 2:** The workflow runs the model_tuning.py script which performs the grid-search to find optimal values for changepoint_prior_scale and seasonality_prior_scale.
+**Step 2:** The workflow runs the model_tuning.py script which performs the grid-search to find optimal values for changepoint_prior_scale and seasonality_prior_scale - based on contemporary market conditions.
 A model is then built using the optimal values and cross-validation is completed.
 Output is formatted in a user-friendly manner.
 The selected hyper-parameter values and performance metrics are then saved as .pickle files.

 **Step 3:** Both .pickle files are commited and pushed back to the Github repository via the workflow procedure

 **Step 4:** Everytime the Streamlit app in run, values are read in from the .pickle files for changepoint_prior_scale and seasonality_prior_scale.
 A model is built using these values and the forecast displayed.
-The current cross-validation performance metrics are also read in and displayed.
+The current cross-validation performance metrics are also read in and displayed (14 day horizon).
 The Prohpet algorithm is very fast which helps to make this process viable.

 ## Notes
 When executing the app using Streamlit, a model can be built and results displayed generally within 15 - 25 seconds.